Mu (letter): Ancient Greek

 In Greek, the name of the letter was written μῦ and pronounced /[mŷː]/.

 Modern Greek

 In Modern Greek, the letter is spelled μι and pronounced /el/.
 In polytonic orthography, it is written with an acute accent: μί.

 Use as symbol

 The lowercase letter mu (μ) is used as a special symbol in many academic fields.
 Uppercase mu is not used, because it appears identical to Latin M.

 Prefix for units of measurement

 "μ" is used as a unit prefix denoting a factor of 10^{−6} (one millionth), in this context, the symbol's name is "micro".
+It is the only unit prefix that is not composed of Latin letters.